When you’re itching to get vegetables planted in the spring, do you ever think about soil temperature data?

 But you also need to make sure you have that soil thermometer.
 The soil temperature data is proven through research.
-Soil temperature should never be a prediction with just your finger.
+The temperature of the soil should never be a prediction with just your finger.

 Again, please purchase a soil thermometer.
-You can purchase one here.
 And follow the instructions above for taking the soil temperature correctly.

 I’ve heard of people time and time again who just poke their fingers into the soil.
 Sure that’s ok to do, but it’s only a prediction.
+It’s not accurate.
 You’re finger can’t tell you the truth about your soil temperature.

 The soil thermometer WILL tell the truth about your soil temperature data.
-And soil temperature is really something you don’t want to mess with.
+And temperature of the seed bed is really something you don’t want to mess with.
 If you want a better germination rate in your garden, do the little things to be successful!